Iraqi art: Abbasid art

-Selected artwork and handcrafts from post-Islamic structures and sites in Iraq

 19th century

 Until the 20th century, Iraq had no tradition of easel painting.
-Traditional art, which included metal-work, rug-making and weaving, glass-blowing, ceramic tiles, calligraphy and wall murals were widely practised during the 19th century.
+Traditional art, which included metal-work, rug-making and weaving, glass-blowing, ceramic tiles, calligraphy and wall murals were widely practiced during the 19th century.
 Some traditional practices traced their origins back to the 9th-century Assyrians.
-However, in the 19th century, mural painters were generally seen as artisans rather than artists - although in traditional Islamic society, the distinction between artists and artists was not well defined.
+However, in the 19th century, mural painters were generally seen as artisans rather than artists—although in traditional Islamic society, the distinction between artists and artists was not well defined.

-A few named individuals are known, including the painter, Abbud 'the Jewish' Naqqash and the calligrapher, painter and decorator; Hashim al-Khattat ("Hashim the Calligrapher", early 20th century) (died 1973) and Niazi Mawlawi hashim (19th century), but relatively few details of their lives and careers are known.
+A few named individuals are known, including the painter, Abbud 'the Jewish' Naqqash and the calligrapher, painter and decorator; Hashem Muhammad al-Baghdadi ("Hashim the Calligrapher", early 20th century) (died 1973) and Niazi Mawlawi Baghdadi (19th century), but relatively few details of their lives and careers are known.

 In the late 19th century, the rise of nationalistic and intellectual movements across the Arab world led to calls for an Arab-Islamic cultural revival.
 Artists and intellectuals felt that the growth in Western influences was a threat to Arab cultural identity.

 At the same time as local artists began to adopt Western practices such as easel painting. they also searched consciously for a distinct national style.

 20th century

 The late 19th century and early 20th century are known as Nahda in Arabic.
 This term loosely translates as a "revival" or "renaissance."
-Nahda became an important cultural movement which influenced all art forms - architecture, literature, poetry and the visual arts.
+The Nahda became an important cultural movement which influenced all art forms: architecture, literature, poetry and the visual arts.

 At the turn of the 20th century, a small group of Iraqis were sent to Istanbul for military training, where painting and drawing was included as part of the curriculum.
-This group, which became known as the Ottoman artists, included Abdul Qadir Al Rassam (1882–1952); Mohammed Salim Moussali (1886-?); Hassan Sami, Asim Hafidh (1886–1978); Mohammed Saleh Zaki (1888–1974) and Hajji Mohammed Salim (1883–1941). were exposed to European painting techniques.
+This group, which became known as the Ottoman artists, included Abd al-Qadir al-Rassam (1882–1952); Mohammed Salim Moussali (1886–?); Hassan Sami, Asim Hafidh (1886–1978); Mohammed Saleh Zaki (1888–1974) and Hajji Mohammed Salim (1883–1941). were exposed to European painting techniques.

 Their style of painting was realism, impressionism or romanticism.
 On their return to Baghdad, they set up studios and began to offer painting lessons to talented, local artists.

 Many of the next generation of artists began by studying with the artists from the Ottoman group.
 Their public works, which included murals, public monuments and artworks in the foyers of institutions or commercial buildings, exposed Iraqi people to Western art and contributed to art appreciation.

 As Middle-Eastern nations began to emerge from colonial rule, a nationalist sentiment developed.
 Artists consciously sought out ways to combine Western art techniques with traditional art and local subject matter.
 In Iraq, 20th century artists were at the forefront of developing a national style, and provided a model for other Arab nations who wanted to forge their own national identities.